Cucumber Hydrosol

 Use as a toner, pour a little on an organic cotton pad or ball.
 Or blend 2 different hydrosols and add a little aloe vera or witch hazel hydrosol and make a toner.
 I offer these here.

-Add 1 tsp to a litre of water and enjoy.
+Add 1 tsp to a cup of water and enjoy.

 Air spritzer – works great in the bathroom